Source: British Library MS Royal 2B VII f.73v. © British Library Board

 Source: British Library MS Royal 2 B II f.5. © British Library Board

 In addition to our wine suppliers, we seek to work with partners and providers who share our values.
-We are all at a different point on the journey to sustainability, but we can only reach this goal by working together.
+We are all at a different point on our various journeys, but we can only reach our goals by working together.

 Our special thanks go to the British Library for permission to use the manuscript images of medieval and early Renaissance wine culture that appear on this homepage.
 We encourage you to follow the links on the copyright notices and explore more of the digitalized cultural riches available on the Library’s website.